Proxy Printer

 The proxy tool can be used to print out card images for testing and casual play.
 They are sized to cleanly fit in a standard sized sleeve in front of a regular card.

 The first option for selecting what cards to print is the card search, which works just like the site-wide search bar.
 If you want to input multiple cards at once, use the List input option.
-Simply paste in a PTCGO export, or manually type in the cards you want, starting with the desired count.
+Simply paste in a PTCGL export, or manually type in the cards you want, starting with the desired count.

 To remove a card from the print sheet, click on it.